 Wind Energy

-This program will read the wind data from a meteorological sounding as shown below.
+Your program will read the wind data from a meteorological sounding text file as shown below.
 Thus, we can anticipate that we will need to have arrays of heights, wind directions, wind speeds, and lines in the sounding.